eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/native.md

 ## Description

 Currently Ceylon does not offer a well defined "native interface", and therefore this annotation is intended to be used only by the language module and dedicated interoperability modules.
+In a future version of the language, this annotation will be available for general use.

 ## See also